Jawar19/home-assistant.io/source/_integrations/zwave_js.markdown

 While your Z-Wave mesh is permanently stored on your dongle, the additional metadata is not.
 When the Z-Wave integration starts up the first time, it will interview your entire Z-Wave network.
 Depending on the number of devices paired with the Z-Wave dongle, this can take a while.
 You can speed up this process by manually waking up your battery-powered devices.
 Most of the time, this is a button press on those devices (see their manual).
 It is not necessary to exclude and re-include devices from the mesh.
 {% endnote %}

-### Adding a new device to the Z-Wave network
+### Adding a new end device to the Z-Wave network

+Follow these steps to add a new end device to you Z-Wave network.
+If you are looking to add a new controller/dongle, refer to the steps on [setting up a Z-Wave JS server](#setting-up-a-z-wave-js-server).

 1. In Home Assistant, go to {% my integrations title="**Settings** > **Devices & services**" %}.
 2. Select the Z-Wave integration.
 Then select **Configure**.
 3. Select **Add device**.
-   - The Z-Wave controller is now in inclusion mode.
+   - The Z-Wave controller is now in inclusion mode, ready to add an end device to the network.
-4. Check, if your device supports SmartStart:
+4. Check, if your end device supports SmartStart:
    - On the packaging, check for the SmartStart label.
    - Find the QR code.
 It can be on the packaging or on the device itself.
+     - If you can't see it on the device, open the battery compartment.
+The QR code might be inside.
 5. Depending on whether your device supports SmartStart, follow the steps in either option 1 or 2:
-   - **Option 1: your device supports SmartStart**:
+   - **Option 1: your end device supports SmartStart**:
      - Select **Scan QR code** and scan the QR code on your device.
      - If scanning does not work (for example due to missing HTTPS), paste the QR code content as text from a different QR reader and select **Submit**.
-     - Turn the device on.
+     - Turn the end device on.
 If it was already on, you might need to power-cycle it.
    - **Option 2: your device does not support SmartStart**:
-     - Set the device in inclusion mode.
+     - Set the end device in inclusion mode.
 Refer to the device manual to see how this is done.
-     - If your device is included using S2 security, you may be prompted to enter a PIN number provided with your device.
+     - If your end device is included using S2 security, you may be prompted to enter a PIN number provided with your device.
 Often, this PIN is provided with the documentation _and_ is also printed on the device itself.
 For more information on secure inclusion, refer to [this section](/integrations/zwave_js/#should-i-use-secure-inclusion).
-6. The UI should confirm that the device was added.
+6. The UI should confirm that the end device was added.
 After a short while (seconds to minutes), the entities should also be created.
 7. **Troubleshooting**: If the controller fails to add/find your device, cancel the inclusion process.
-   - In some cases, it might help to first [remove](/integrations/zwave_js/#removing-a-device-from-the-z-wave-network) a device (exclusion) before you add it, even when the device has not been added to this Z-Wave network yet.
+   - In some cases, it might help to first [remove](/integrations/zwave_js/#removing-a-device-from-the-z-wave-network) an end device (exclusion) before you add it, even when the end device has not been added to this Z-Wave network yet.
-   - Another approach would be to factory reset the device.
+   - Another approach would be to factory reset the end device.
 Refer to the device manual to see how this is done.

 **Important:**

 1. **Do not move your Z-Wave stick to include devices.** Moving the controller is no longer necessary and leads to broken routes.
 2. **Do not initiate device inclusion from the Z-Wave stick itself.** This is no longer supported.

-### Removing a device from the Z-Wave network
+### Removing an end device from the Z-Wave network

-Do this before using the device with another controller, or when you don't use the device anymore.
-It removes the device from the Z-Wave network stored on the controller.
-It also removes the device and all its entities from Home Assistant.
-You can not join a device to a new network if it is still paired with a controller.
+Do this before using the end device with another controller, or when you don't use the end device anymore.
+It removes the end device from the Z-Wave network stored on the controller.
+It also removes the end device and all its entities from Home Assistant.
+You can not join an end device to a new network while it is still paired with a controller.

 1. In Home Assistant, go to {% my integrations title="**Settings** > **Devices & services**" %}.
 2. Select the **Z-Wave** integration.
 Then, select **Configure**.
 3. Select **Remove device**, then **Start exclusion**.
    - The Z-Wave controller is now in exclusion mode.
-4. Put the device you want to remove in exclusion mode.
+4. Put the end device you want to remove in exclusion mode.
 Refer to its manual how this is done.
-5. The UI should confirm that the device was removed and the device and entities will be removed from Home Assistant.
+5. The UI should confirm that the end device was removed and the device and entities will be removed from Home Assistant.

 ## Migrating a Z-Wave network to a new controller